risingwavelabs/events-api/README.md

 ### Debugging

-The Event API includes pprof endpoints for profiling when debug mode is enabled.
+The Events API includes pprof endpoints for profiling when debug mode is enabled.

 Generate a flame graph: